PengjuZ/ChickenSV/Figures/Figure3/README.md

-#  Characteristics of structural variation in chicken.
+#  Characteristics of structural variation in chicken